AG 2: Verbal complex predicates in a theoretical and cross-linguistic perspective

 The light verb-auxiliary space in the transition from Latin to early (Italo-)Romance – theoretical and empirical issues

-Alexander Zahrer (University of Münster)
+Alexander Zahrer (Münster)

 Serial verbs and minimal markers

-Jens Hopperdietzel (University of Cologne) & Nicola Klingler (University of Wien)
+Jens Hopperdietzel (Köln) & Nicola Klingler (Wien)

 Two types of multiple-marking SVCs